25prabhu10/notes/docs/Languages/JavaScript/Node.js/Node.js.md

 ## Modules

-- Modules allow us to divide the code-base into small units that can be developed and tested independently.
+Modules allow us to divide the code-base into small units that can be developed and tested independently

 ### Advantages